kdowker/hello-world/README.md

 # hello-world
-Repo for all hello world examples
+This is the readme file for all applications in the hello-world project.